mlibrary/about-publishing/src/content/homepage.md

     broadest possible access to trustworthy knowledge by promoting:

-    * deep engagement with the expertise of authors and creators;
+    \- deep engagement with the expertise of authors and creators;

-    * a positive environment in which human dignity is valued; and
+    \- a positive environment in which human dignity is valued; and

-    * constant improvement in the structure and clarity of publishing processes.
+    \- constant improvement in the structure and clarity of publishing processes.

-    O﻿ur work is [guided by the values of the University of Michigan](https://culturejourney.umich.edu/values/), as formed in 2023 by an institution-wide culture journey process.
-You will find stories of impact across this site that connect with the [University's bold Vision 2034 commitment](https://vision2034.umich.edu/) to excellence over the next decade.
+    O﻿ur work is **[guided by the values of the University of Michigan](https://culturejourney.umich.edu/values/)**, as formed in 2023 by an institution-wide culture journey process.
+You will find stories of impact across this site that connect with the **[University's bold Vision 2034 commitment](https://vision2034.umich.edu/)** to excellence over the next decade.
   video: /assets/infographic_no_link.mp4
   video_description: 2,000 trusted contributions published every year.
 10M readers
     download U-M faculty scholarly outputs, advancing public engagement.
 60